baijum/essential-go/sphinx/functions.rst

 Summary
 -------

-This chapter explained all the major aspects of functions in Go.
-The chapter covered how to send input parameters and return values.
-It also explained about variadic function and anonymous function.
-This chapter briefly also covered methods.
+This chapter explained the main features of functions in Go.
+It covered how to send input parameters and receive return values.
+It also explained about variadic functions and anonymous functions.
+This chapter briefly covered methods.
 The next chapter will cover interfaces.
 Along with that, we will learn more about methods.

+Brief summary of key concepts introduced in this chapter:

+-  Functions are used to group together related code and make it easier to read and understand.
+They can also be used to reuse code in different parts of a program.

+-  Input parameters are values that are passed into a function when it is called.
+Return values are values that are returned by a function when it finishes executing.

+-  Variadic functions are functions that can accept a variable number of input parameters.
+Anonymous functions are functions that are defined without a name.

+-  Methods are functions that are associated with a specific type.
+They can be used to operate on objects of that type.